 Nottingham has a long tradition of ice skating stretching back many years.
 It started way back in 1895 with skating on the frozen River Trent to over 60 years of skating in the old Ice Stadium.
-But it was the 80’s that really saw the glory days for British skating with Nottingham’s most famous couple Jane Torvill and Christopher Dean dominating the World and Olympic Championships.
-Their triumphs have inspired a whole new generation of youngsters into taking up ice sports.
+The 80’s really saw the glory days for British skating with Nottingham’s most famous couple Jane Torvill and Christopher Dean dominating the World and Olympic Championships.